phalpern/WG21-halpern/noop_constructor_destructor.md

 called.

-The dangers of these constructs are not, however, any worse than the current dangers of calling a destructor manually (`x.~T()`) or (deliberately) overwriting an object using `memcpy`.
-Just like these two programming techniques, proper application should typically be left to expert programmers writing reusable libraries (including standard library components such as `uninitialized_destructive_move`).
+The dangers of these constructs are not, however, any worse than the current dangers of calling a destructor manually (`x.~T()`), allocating an object using malloc without calling the constructor, or (deliberately) overwriting an object using `memcpy`.
+Just like these other programming techniques, proper application should typically be left to expert programmers writing reusable libraries (including standard library components such as `uninitialized_destructive_move`).

 Alternatives for `__COOKIE__`